zwcloud/ImGui/ReadMe.md

 ![code sample](https://raw.githubusercontent.com/wiki/zwcloud/imgui/images/code_sample.png)

 Now it runs on Win10 x64, Ubuntu 16.04, and Android.
 See [platforms](https://github.com/zwcloud/ImGui/wiki/Platforms).
+MAC and iphone are not supported because I don't have them.

 Please be infromed that ImGui is just released.
 There's a lack of usability and documentation.
 But all will be improved gradually.

+Please note that the API is unstable and will change at any time.

 ## Get Started

+### For Windows and Linux

 1. Download msjh.ttf to directory `ImGui\src\ImGui\assets\fonts`.
 See [font note](https://github.com/zwcloud/ImGui/blob/master/src/ImGui/assets/fonts/ReadMe.md).

-2. Create a .NET Core 2.0 project and referance _ImGui_.
+2. Create a .NET Core 2.0 project and reference _ImGui_.

 3. Add follwing code files to your project,